Twenty-fifth Dynasty of Egypt: Tantamani

 Tantamani and the Nubians never again posed a threat to either Assyria or Egypt.
 Upon his death, Tantamani was buried in the royal cemetery of El-Kurru, upstream from the Kushite capital of Napata.
 He was succeeded by a son of Taharqa, king Atlanersa.

 In total, the Twenty-fifth Dynasty ruled Egypt for less than one hundred years.
 The successors of the Twenty-fifth Dynasty settled back in their Nubian homeland, where they continued their kingdom at Napata (656–590 BC), and continued to make empty claims to Egyptian kingship during the next 60 years, while the effective control of Egypt was in the hands of Psamtik I and his successors.
 The Kushite next ruled further south at Meroë (590 BC – 4th century AD).

 Armies of the 25th dynasty

 The Nubian/Egyptian soldiers of the 25th dynasty are represented in a few Assyrian reliefs related to the Assyrian conquest of Egypt, such as the Siege of an Egyptian fort in 667 BC.
-Nubian soldiers defending their city are represented, as well as prisoners under Assyrian escort, many wearing the typical one-feathered headgear of Taharqua's soldiers.
+Nubian soldiers defending their city are represented, as well as prisoners under Assyrian escort, many wearing the typical one-feathered headgear of Taharqa's soldiers.